CogBrainHealthLab/VertexWiseR/README.md

     ## [1] "C:\\Users\\Admin\\My Drive\\workspace for analyses\\sigcluster.jpg"

-- `surf_data`: A matrix object containing the surface data (N rows for participants and M columns for vertices).
-It can be the output from SURFvextract() as well as masks outputted by analyses functions.
+- `surf_data`: A matrix object containing the surface data (N rows for participants and V columns for vertices).
+It can be the output from SURFvextract()/HIPvextract()/FSLRvextract() as well as masks outputted by analyses functions.

 - `filename`: filename of the output image